Azure/aml-real-time-ai/README.md

 ### Step 1: Create an Azure ML workspace

-Follow [these instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) to create an Azure Machine Learning workspace and set up your notebook environment, which is required for the next step.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) to install the Azure ML SDK on your local machine, create an Azure ML workspace, and set up your notebook environment, which is required for the next step.

 **Note:** Only workspaces in the **East US 2** region are currently supported.